korolainenriikka/fine-tuned-ocr-for-dental-markings/README.md

 Experiment files and pretrained models from the Data Science MSc thesis 'Fine-tuned Optical Character Recognition For Dental Fossil Markings'.

+## Usage of the pretrained models

+TODO: add demos on inference pipeline

 ## Run experiments on your own data

 Requirements: